 Related posts:

-How to Create Multiline String in Python
+How to Remove Duplicates from List in Python

-How to Reverse/Invert Dictionary Mapping in Python
+How to List All Virtual Environments in Python

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.